nonwiz0/my-tracker/readme.md

 - Working on save functionality
 - Enable/Disable state for Play, Stop
 - Save on local storage
+- Update view page to see list of items with sliding

 ## Credits
 - [Canva](https://www.canva.com/) for the favicon